BNhashem16/form-data/README.md

 ```

 #### Post Model
-You will adding a static property ``$JSONCOLUMNS`` , You will add to it the column name and the the keys that you want to add in the blade.
+Add static property ``$JSONCOLUMNS``, with column names and the the keys that you want to add in the blade.

 ```php